markydoodled/Stream.it/README.md

 # Features

-- Stream Video From A File
-- Stream Audio From A File
 - Stream Video From A URL
 - Stream Audio From A URL
-- Get Media Metadata
-- Stream YouTube
+- Stream YouTube (iOS Only)
+- macOS App

 # Features To Come

 - Video Downloading
 - Audio Downloading
-- Saved URL List
-- Download YouTube Videos
 - tvOS App
-- macOS App

 # Images